praveenkumar/fedmsg/doc/index.rst

-We want to hook all the services in Fedora Infrastructure up to send messages to one another over a message bus instead of communicating with each other in the heterogenous, "Rube-Goldberg" ways they do now.
+We want to hook all the services in Fedora Infrastructure up to send messages to one another over a message bus instead of communicating with each other in the heterogenous, "Rube-Goldberg" ways they do now

 ``fedmsg`` (Fedora-Messaging) is a python package and API used around Fedora Infrastructure to send and receive messages to and from applications.